 5. Start a band.
 I’m not sure about this one.
 Not everyone’s a leader, or Jack Black.
 How about “Sing Karaoke both drunk and sober.”
 That will satisfy anyone’s need to be on stage and feel like both a rockstar, and the warm up act at a nursing home supper.

 7. Get a tattoo.
 It’s more permanent than a marriage.
-Yes, and when you’re 44, this may not be a good thing.
-Dolphins and unicorns and rainbows and kitties make sweet tramp stamps in your 20s, but add 20 years of mileage to that and it starts to look like E.T.
-(80’s film reference: This was a movie about a lovable alien with an LED in his finger who couldn’t get home.)
+Yes, and when you’re middle aged, this may not be a good thing.
+Dolphins and unicorns and rainbows and kitties make sweet tramp stamps in your 20s, but add 30+ years of mileage to that and it starts to look like E.T.
+(That’s an 80’s film reference: This was a movie about a lovable alien with an LED in his finger who couldn’t get home.)
 I actually can’t speak for myself; even now I can’t think of any image I’d want inked onto my body forever.
-I’m way too fickle I’m afraid.
+I’m way too fickle.

 8. Explore a new religion.
 Don’t stop at just one.
 Look into them all.
 What I’ve found is that there are mean-spirited, stressed out and really sweet, kind, loving and generous people within every faith on the planet.
 I’ve resigned myself to humanism – all for one, and one for all.
 (Or maybe that’s Three Musketeerism?)